eoinom/AllAboutErik/src/data/pages/musical-journey/discography.md

     released: '1963'
     style: 'Bluegrass, Folk'
     text: >-
-      Knob Lick Upper 10,000 is the first album by this early 1960‘s folk/ bluegrass band, composed of Dwain Story on lead vocal and guitar, Erik Jacobsen on Banjo, and Peter Childs on dobro.
+      Knob Lick Upper 10,000 is the first album by this early 1960‘s folk / bluegrass band, composed of Dwain Story on lead vocal and guitar, Erik Jacobsen on Banjo, and Peter Childs on dobro.
     thumbnailImg: >-